epequeno/pequeno.in/draft-EX236.md

 # Troubleshoot Red Hat Storage Server problems <a name="obj13"></a>

+During the installation of the client I came across this:

+    [root@client ~]# mount -t glusterfs node1.pequeno.in:/glusterfs/strp-vol gluster/
+    Mount failed.
+Please check the log file for more details.

+The relevant lines from the logs read:

+    [2014-10-13 22:41:14.567433] E [glusterfsd-mgmt.c:1297:mgmt_getspec_cbk] 0-glusterfs: failed to get the 'volume file' from server
+    [2014-10-13 22:41:14.567480] E [glusterfsd-mgmt.c:1398:mgmt_getspec_cbk] 0-mgmt: failed to fetch volume file (key:/glusterfs/strp-vol)

+A quick google search came up with [this][9] mailing list thread which solves the issue with changing some security settings.
+Making those changes did not solve the issue for me but [this][10] blog post pointed out that the problem was much more simple.
+As it turns out, I was attempting to mount using the path when I really just needed to pass the name of the volume:

+    [root@client ~]# mount -t glusterfs node1.pequeno.in:/strp-vol gluster/

 # Monitor Red Hat Storage Server workloads <a name="obj14"></a>

 # Perform management tasks <a name="obj15"></a>